whl1729/read/computer/os/apue/08_process_control.md

   // Both return: 0 if OK, −1 on error
   ```

-- There are rules for who can change the IDs.
-(Everything we describe for the user ID also applies to the group ID.)
+- Rules for who can change the IDs (Everything we describe for the user ID also applies to the group ID.)
   - If the process has superuser privileges,
     the `setuid` function sets the real user ID, effective user ID, and saved set-user-ID to uid.
   - If the process does not have superuser privileges, but uid equals either the real user ID or the saved set-user-ID,
     `setuid` sets only the effective user ID to uid.
 The real user ID and the saved set-user-ID are not changed.
   - If neither of these two conditions is true, `errno` is set to `EPERM` and -1 is returned.

-- We can make a few statements about the three user IDs that the kernel maintains.
+- Real user ID
   - Only a superuser process can change the real user ID.
   - Normally, the real user ID is set by the `login` program when we log in and never changes.
-  - Because `login` is a superuser process, it sets all three user IDs when it calls setuid.
+  - Because `login` is a superuser process, it sets all three user IDs when it calls `setuid`.

+- Effective user ID
   - The effective user ID is set by the `exec` functions only if the set-user-ID bit is set for the program file.
-  - If the set-user-ID bit is not set, the exec functions leave the effective user ID as its current value.
+  - If the set-user-ID bit is not set, the `exec` functions leave the effective user ID as its current value.
-  - We can call setuid at any time to set the effective user ID to either the real user ID or the saved set-user-ID.
+  - We can call `setuid` at any time to set the effective user ID to either the real user ID or the saved set-user-ID.
-  - Naturally, we can’t set the effective user ID to any random value.
+  - Naturally, we can't set the effective user ID to any random value.

+- Saved set-user-ID
   - The saved set-user-ID is copied from the effective user ID by `exec`.
   - If the file's set-user-ID bit is set, this copy is saved after `exec` stores the effective user ID from the file’s user ID.